astrad77/myblog/_posts/2025-02-03-data-cleaning.md

 I also named the data set `data` in Python for easier use.

 ## Preview the Data
 With your data now imported, lets get a preview of our data.
-To get a snapshot of our data, we can use the `head` function:
+To get a snapshot of our data, we can use the `.head` function:
 `data.head()`
 If you're using the same data set as I am, the result should look something like this:
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/data_head.png)